The primary objective of the American Independence Hillcrest Small Cap Value Fund (the “Fund”) is long-term capital appreciation.

 Performance data quoted represents past performance.
 Past performance does not guarantee future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
 To obtain performance information current to the most recent month-end, please call 866.410.2006 or visit the Product Performance pages of this website.

-Russell 2000® Value Index.
-Measures the performance of those Russell 2000® companies with lower price-to-book ratios and lower forecasted growth values.
-Unlike the American Independence and Rx Funds, the Russell 2000® Value Index does not incur fees or expenses and is not available for purchase.
+Russell 2000® Value Index measures the performance of those Russell 2000® companies with lower price-to-book ratios and lower forecasted growth values.
+Unlike the American Independence Funds, the Russell 2000® Value Index does not incur fees or expenses and is not available for purchase.

 Portfolio holdings are subject to change.